Goodbye Passwords, Hello Passkeys!

 • Your device answers using the private key—and voilà, access granted!

-Since the private key never leaves your device, hackers can’t steal it from a company’s database.
-It’s one of the biggest leaps forward in digital security in years.
+Since the private key never leaves your device, hackers can’t steal it from a company’s database, making it much harder for cybercriminals to access your information.
+Passkeys are a major step forward in fraud protection and online account security.

-Totally fine...for now.
-Passkeys are still rolling out across apps and websites, so strong passwords still matter.
-Here’s how to make yours count:
+Passkeys are rolling out gradually, so strong passwords are still essential.
+Here’s how to protect yourself:

-Make it long, not weird.
+- Make it long and memorable.
 Skip the jumble of symbols and go for a memorable phrase instead.
 Something like peanutbutterpancakeparty is actually stronger (and easier to remember) than P@ssw0rd!2025.

 Passwords have served us well (kind of), but passkeys are the next big step toward safer, simpler logins.
 They’re faster, harder to hack, and one day soon, you won’t have to remember dozens of passwords at all.